 But there’s a trap!
-(Isn’t there always?)
-Often, we save our most precious and beautiful possessions for use at special occasions.
-Graceful crystal glasses and delicate bone china grace our tables at holidays.
+(Isn’t there always?).
+Often, we save our most precious and beautiful possessions for use on special occasions.
+Graceful crystal glasses and delicate bone china grace our tables during the holiday season.
 The lace tablecloth our grandmother packed in the already too full chest for transport to her new homeland covers the tabletop.
 Luxurious swirls line the edges of the Chantilly patterned sterling silver next to each plate.

 I advocate using these beautiful objects more often.
 Why deny yourself the joy of drinking from that graceful glass?
-Use the lace tablecloth at your anniversary as well as the big holiday feast, or perhaps instead of the big holiday feast.
-(You can trust your partner not to spill more than those sweet but uncoordinated nieces and nephews.)
+Use the lace tablecloth at your anniversary as well as the big holiday feast.
+Perhaps instead of the big holiday feast.
+(You can trust your partner not to spill more than those sweet but uncoordinated nieces and nephews).
 Pull out the silver and the china to celebrate the completion of your journey to Friday.
 The happiness I receive when I sip my pinot noir out of my Riedel crystal glass, tasting every nuance of the terroir, is a gift I can give myself every day.
-Why deny myself?
+Why deny me?

 Functional Art Exists to Be Used

 These objects surround us, giving us joy in small and large ways.
-These objects can provoke; they can comfort.
-They are the things which spark joy, which accompany us through the hard times.
+These objects can provoke and provide comfort.
+They are the things that spark joy, which accompany us through hard times.
 They are the mug you used during the time when your mother was in the hospital, sipping your coffee while tears of panic ran down your face.
 The mug you clutched until you discovered she was safe.
 The mug you filled with a sip of brandy to celebrate her homecoming.
 That mug gave you comfort, inspiring you with its design.
 Perhaps the motto made you smile or the little bird warmed your heart.
-Perhaps the shape fit your hands perfectly.
+Perhaps the shape fits your hands perfectly.

 Those small quirks of design inspire you and comfort you and provoke you as all good art does.
 Even as we walk through our darkest times, functional art brings light into every corner of our world.